 - It’s best if you start from the bottom and work your way up.

 Making a bonsai is not as complicated as some folks think it is.

-Remove plastic container to see you root ball.
+Remove plastic container to see your root ball.
 Do not be afraid to cut down on roots and removing soil.
 The root ball needs to fit inside the bonsai pot.
 Exposing some of the upper root system will give your bonsai a much more realistic setting.

 - Use a good pair of pruning clippers to prune larger type limbs.
 Smaller bonsai pruners are needed for small foliage pruning.
 Cut off any smaller type foliage from the bottom of the limbs.
 Remove some of the dirt from the top of the plant.
 Exposing the top roots gives it a unique look.

 Prune limbs that tend to shoot straight up.
-But don’t over do it.
+But don’t overdo it.

-Place the plant in a bonsai plant for that bonsai look.
+Place the plant in a bonsai pot for that bonsai look.
 It only takes about 3-4 bonsai’s before you get the hang of it.
 This will be your creation it’s your artwork and an excellent way to reduce stress.